-We attended Carrot Productions’ Wallace & Gromit’s Musical Marvels back in May and the combination of a live orchestra plus an animated family favourite was an absolute winner.
+We were also lucky enough to have watched Carrot Productions’ Wallace & Gromit’s Musical Marvels too and the combination of a live orchestra plus an animated family favourite was an absolute winner.
 Read our review of that performance here.
 So naturally we are very excited to see The Snowman Tour.

 Audiences will be treated to one of three films:

 A Donkey’s Tale: a heart-warming story of Dillon the Donkey, an ordinary donkey with an extraordinary dream that takes him on a journey that will change his life which has been specially written and composed by Daniel Whibley.

 The Bear and the Piano: an exclusive animated film based on the award-winning book by David Litchfield with narration recorded by Joanna Lumley and music by Daniel Whibley which has already become a family favourite for the next generation.